Mariner's cap

-A mariner's cap, variations of which are known as skipper cap, Greek fisherman's cap, fiddler cap or Breton cap, Lenin cap and Mao cap, is a soft, flat-topped cap with a small visor, usually made from black or navy blue wool felt, but also occasionally from corduroy or blue denim.
-It is distinguished from similar caps, such as the peaked cap and maciejówka, by its soft, unstructured crown.
-It is often associated with seamanship and maritime settings, especially fishing, yachting and recreational sailing.
-It has become popular amongst the public in general, rather than staying isolated as an occupational hat.
-One example of it being put in prominence in popular culture was when it was worn by John Lennon during the British Invasion of the mid-1960s.
+A mariner's cap, also called a skipper's cap, sailor's cap, Dutch Boy's cap, Greek cap, fiddler's cap, or breton cap is a peaked cap, usually made from black or navy blue wool felt, but also from corduroy or blue denim.
+Originally popular with seafarers, it is often associated with sailing and maritime settings, especially fishing, yachting and recreational sailing.
+It has sometimes become a fashion item in the West, for example being worn by John Lennon in the mid-1960s.

-Eastern and Central Europe
+Eastern Europe

 Caps of this type were introduced during the first quarter of the 19th century, as cheap and practical workwear for sailors and factory workers in Europe.
 These were particularly popular in Russia, especially among the urban Jewish community, and later gained the nickname fiddler cap due to their use by Topol as Tevye the Milkman in the film adaptation of Fiddler on the Roof.

-A black version of this cap, with a narrow crown and a band embroidered with foliage, was known as a kasket or Hamburg cap.
+A black version of this cap, with a narrow crown and a band embroidered with foliage, was known as a kasket or Hamburg cap (also see Central European caps below).
 It was introduced in response to the Tsarist authorities banning more traditional Jewish headwear in 19th-century Russia, and was later commonly seen on Kibbutz farmers in Israel during the 1950s.
 This hat was worn daily by Hasidic Jewish boys in Britain, Germany, Russia, Poland, and America from the early Victorian era until the mid 20th century, but in the present day it is generally restricted to Shabbat and other formal occasions.

 Leading Old Bolsheviks including Vladimir Lenin, Leon Trotsky, Felix Dzerzhinsky, and Joseph Stalin also favored these caps during the Russian Revolution and Russian Civil War.
 Dark blue and army green variants with a red star badge later became part of the uniform for Great Patriotic War era political commissars along with a black leather reefer jacket.
-Similar caps were also worn by socialists from other countries, including Chinese Communist Party chairman Mao Zedong and, more recently, former British Labour Party leader Jeremy Corbyn.
+Similar caps were also worn by communists and socialists from other countries, including Chinese Communist Party chairman Mao Zedong and, more recently, former British Labour Party leader Jeremy Corbyn.

+Central Europe

+Caps of this type were once popular with seafaring folk on Germany's North Sea and Baltic coastlines and various sub-types have emerged.

+Elbsegler

+The Elbsegler ("Elbe sailor") is a simple, low sailor's cap made of black or dark blue naval cloth.
+It has a border about three centimetres high and has leather storm straps at the front of the hat band.
+Nowadays, plastic is often used instead of patent leather.

+Altstädter

+A somewhat taller variant of the Elbsegler is the Altstädter ("Old Towner") (the hatband is higher).
+Instead of a storm strap above the peak, it has a twisted cord.
+The peak is decorated with oak leaves and referred to as a braided peak.
+The cap cord is also braided.

+Fleetenkieker

+The Fleetenkieker is similar to the Elbsegler above, but the crown is slightly larger and softer.
+This form of the mariner's cap is named after the workers on Hamburg's waterways, known as Fleetenkieker.